Choosing the Right Gym

 Be accountable

-In some circumstances, it might be worth spending more on weekly classes, especially group sessions, as they mean that you are invested in being there every week.
-It also gives you the chance to get to know other members and maybe work together outside of the sessions, increasing your accountability.
+In some circumstances, it might be worth spending more on weekly classes, especially group sessions, as they mean you are invested in being there every week.
+It also lets you get to know other members and work together outside the sessions, increasing your accountability.

 Page Reference